grafana/k6-docs/src/data/markdown/docs/01 guides/01 Getting started/04 Results Output.md

 If the aggregated [end-of-test summary](/results-visualization/end-of-test-summary) is insufficient, k6 can send more granular result data to different external outputs, to integrate and visualize k6 metrics on other platforms.

-The available built-in outputs are:
+The available built-in outputs currently are:

 | Plugin                                                        | Usage                   |
 | ------------------------------------------------------------- | ----------------------- |